 EVsmart Multifamily Property Rebate

 You must be an active Delmarva Power electric customer and own and operate the multifamily property.
 You will be required to provide Delmarva Power with charging data, as well as the costs the EV drivers pay to charge their vehicles.

-Delmarva Power will rebate 50% of the cost of eligible Level 2 smart charging equipment, warranty, and 100% of the installation up to $7,500.
+Delmarva Power arrange for a 50% discount at the point of sale for eligible Level 2 smart charging equipment and warranty, and up to $7,500 in installation costs.

 Delmarva Power customers could see additional savings on charging equipment and installation through rebates and incentives offered by the Maryland Energy Administration.
 For more information, visit the

 The number of EV owners is growing, and more existing and prospective tenants are expected to start requesting EV charging as an amenity.
 Delmarva Power’s rebates help offset the cost of this investment to provide charging benefits to multifamily residents.
 Home charging currently makes up 75% of all EV charging, so multifamily property managers and owners are influential in increasing EV adoption.

 Yes.
 Delmarva provides a 30-month bill credit to commercial customers who install EV charging stations at multifamily properties, workplaces or in support of fleets.
 The EV demand credit amount will equal up to 50% of the installed L2 and/or DCFC charging capacity.
 Customers will receive a monthly credit for either 50% of the installed EV charging capacity or the actual billed demand charges for that month if it is lower.
 To enroll in this credit program, please email